PeterConstable/PythonTutorial/5_Bool_Comparisons.md

 2497399614192
 ```

 When we assign a string literal value to a variable, the ID of the variable is the same as the ID of the literal.
-But if we derive the same string value as a slice from another string, that ends up with a different ID.
+But if we derive the same string value as a slice from another string, that ends up with a different ID: the slice is copied into a new string object.

 Now that we have a basic understanding of object IDs, let's look at identify comparison.